The bead model and limit behaviors of dimer models: Acknowledgments

-We are grateful to thank Richard Kenyon for the many fruitful discussions and precious advices on this problem.
-We would like to thank also Daniel Slutsky and Jon Warren for pointing me to reference \cite{Barysh}, as well as Scott Sheffield for showing me the random surface interpretation of the bead model.
+We are grateful to thank Richard Kenyon for the many fruitful discussions and precious advice on this problem.
+We would like to thank also Daniel Slutsky and Jon Warren for pointing me to reference \cite{Barysh}, Scott Sheffield for showing me the random surface interpretation of the bead model, as well as the referee for useful comments.